TheSteelNinjaCode/prisma-crud/CUSTOM-README.txt

   Format your Prisma schema
   $ prisma format

+Initializa if db are delete and create new npx prisma migrate dev --name read

   Install and generate Prisma Client
 To get started with Prisma Client, you need to install the @prisma/client package: